partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 -- OK!
 ```

-Alternatively, we could combined the values by keys.
+Alternatively, we could combine the values by keys.

 ```sql
 SELECT * FROM { 'A': 0, 'B': 1 }